Continue reading Qatar First Bank held AGM & EGM" />

 Qatar First Bank L.L.C.
-(Public) “QFB” held its Annual General Meeting (AGM) today to discuss the bank’s results and future outlook after releasing financials for the year ended 31 December 2017 at QFB Lounge premises in Doha – Qatar.
+(Public) “QFB” held its Annual General Meeting (AGM) and Extraordinary General Meeting (EGM) yesterday to discuss the bank’s performance and future initiatives after releasing its financials for the year ended 31 December 2018 at QFB Lounge premises in Doha – Qatar.

-QFB’s Board of Directors, chaired by QFB chairman Abdulla Bin Fahad Bin Ghorab Al Marri, along with shareholders, Management team and attendees of the AGM, discussed and approved, the bank’s audited financial results and the performance for the previous year.
-Furthermore, the corporate governance report was presented at the AGM.
-The EGM was postponed to a date to be announced, to allow a sufficient number of shareholders to approve the proposed Special Resolutions.
+QFB’s Board of Directors, chaired by chairman Abdulla Bin Fahad Bin Ghorab Al Marri, along with shareholders and attendees of the AGM & EGM, discussed and approved, the bank’s audited financial results and the performance of the 2018 full year of operation.

 Abdulla Bin Fahad Bin Ghorab Al Marri, QFB’s Chairman, said: